 Our recommendation?
 Gather your executive or communications team and decide on 3-5 words that describe your brand voice for social media.
 Are you bold and adventurous?
 Caring and compassionate?
 Professional and collaborative?
 Make sure you note them in your brand guidelines and tone of voice document and perform regular consistency checks to ensure every caption is written with them in mind.

-Finalising your posts: CTAs, hashtags and emojis
+Finalizing your posts: CTAs, hashtags, and emojis

 Your social posts should always encourage your audience to take action — this might be prompting them to engage with your post or visit your website.
 It’s important that you make it clear what you would like your users to do, by writing a specific call-to-action (or CTA).
 One of the best ways to encourage your audience to engage further is to ask them a question before including your CTA.
-For example, you could ask ‘How are you spending your summer holidays?’ before introducing your CTA, ‘Comment below and tell us your plans!’.
+For example, you could ask ‘How are you spending your summer holidays?’ before introducing your CTA, ‘Comment below and tell us your plans!’

 Hashtags are a clever little addition to posts that can help you to join in on a broader conversation.
 They are mostly used on Instagram and Twitter, as they help your posts get found in the platform’s search.
 Be wary when using hashtags on Facebook, however — as we’ve mentioned before, research shows your posts perform better without them.
 Finally, emojis — those expressive little icons you can use to illustrate your text — can add a little bit of fun to your posts regardless of which platform you are using.